 - 1. Providing an additional source of green financing. - 2.
 Enabling more long-term green financing by addressing maturity mismatch. - 3.
-Enhancing issuers' reputation and clarifying environmental strategy. - 4.
+Enhancing issuers' reputation and clarifying the environmental strategy. - 4.
 Offering potential cost advantages if and when government incentives are used. - 5.
-Facilitating the "greening" of traditionally brown sectors. - 6.
-Making new green financial products available to responsible and long-term investors.

-OECD (2017), Investing in Climate, Investing in Growth; Bloomberg, New Energy Finance (2015), New Energy Outlook 2015.

-OECD/ICMA/CBI/GFC (2016), Green Bonds: Country Experiences, Barriers and Options, input report prepared for G20 GFSG.
+Facilitating the "greening" of traditionally brown sectors. - Making new green financial products available to responsible and long-term investors. - 10 OECD (2017), Investing in Climate, Investing in Growth. - 11 OECD (2017), Investing in Climate, Investing in Growth; Bloomberg, New Energy Finance (2015), New Energy Outlook 2015. - 12 OECD/ICMA/CBI/GFC (2016), Green Bonds: Country Experiences, Barriers and Options, input report prepared for G20 GFSG.

-More specifically from the perspectives of issuers and investors, green bonds have a range of commonly cited advantages and some disadvantages which are important to consider.
+More specifically from the perspectives of issuers and investors, green bonds have a range of commonly cited advantages and disadvantages which are important to consider.
 A report from the OECD summarized these factors in Table 1.1 below.